 • 1.
 To collaborate with the State Rapid Response Program

-• Serves as the TAA liaison to State Rapid Response Program.
+• Serves as the TAA liaison to State Rapid Response Program;

-• Investigates layoffs for foreign trade and competition.
+• Investigates layoffs for foreign trade and competition;

 • 2.
 To collaborate with the State Trade Program

-• Manages Florida's TAA regional contacts database.
+• Manages Florida's TAA local area contacts; and

 • 3.
 To collaborate with the Local TAA Coordinators

-• Provides day-to-day technical assistance to local coordinators.
+• Provides day-to-day technical assistance to local coordinators;

-• Manages Florida's Affected Worker List database.
+• Manages Florida's Affected Worker List database; and

 • Provides TAA outreach and educational materials.